cowboyai/cim-start/readme.md

 Computer systems are now commodity systems we can obtain and use with off-the-shelf components.

 Information systems on the other hand, will always be tied directly to one or more Domains.
-They are concerned with how what information "is" and how it is related and sequenced rather than where it is and how we compute it.
+They are concerned with what information "is" and how it is related and sequenced rather than where it is and how we compute it.

 #### Scalability and Simplicity
 - **Start Simple, Scale Smartly**: We begin with a basic setup, designed to grow and adapt to your needs.